Using Open Content Licences

 - You can only place your work under an Open Content licence if you have not granted exclusive rights of use to anyone else.
 So, if you have already published your work with a publisher, for example, you would need to check whether this is possible.

-- You should also check in advance whether your institution or research funding organization has specific requirements for the type of licence.
+- You should also check in advance whether your institution or research funding organisation has specific requirements for the type of licence.
 This is especially important to consider for collaborative projects.

 - For licensing, proceed as follows: Provide an appropriate reference to the selected licence and a link to the licence text when publishing.
 If an appropriately licensed Open Access publication is reused, at least the source must be cited with a link and the specified licence, as well as any modifications.